-- The Primary receives on its inputs, a changing voltage causing a changing electric current that flows through it.
+- The Primary receives, at its inputs, a changing voltage causing a changing electric current that flows through it.

-- The changing current will induce a magnetic flux on the iron core.
+- The changing current will induce a magnetic flux in the iron core.

 - As the secondary winding is rolled up on the same iron core of the primary winding, the magnetic flux flows through it.

-- The magnetic flux through the coils of the “secondary” will generate a changing voltage on its outputs.
+- The magnetic flux through the coils of the “secondary” will generate a changing voltage at its outputs.

-- If there is a load connected to the outputs of the secondary, a changing electric current will circulate through it (For example: the secondary winding is connected to a resistor).
+- If there is a load connected to the outputs of the secondary, a changing electric current will flow through it (For example: the secondary winding is connected to a load resistor).

-The voltage in the output (secondary) Vs is scaled from the input (primary) Vp, by a factor equal to the ratio of the number of turns of wire in their respective windings.
+The output voltage (secondary) Vs is scaled from the input (primary) Vp, by a factor equal to the ratio of the number of turns of wire in their respective winding.
 Vs/Vp = Ns/Np.

-Then the voltage in the secondary is: Vs = (Ns/Np) x Vp.
+Then the output voltage at the secondary winding is: Vs = (Ns/Np) x Vp.

 Notice that the output voltage Vs, depends on the ratio of Ns (number of turns of the secondary) and Np (number of turns of the primary).
 Vs can be bigger or smaller than Vp.

-Like the voltage, the input current (Ip) is scaled from the output current (Is), by a factor equal to the radio of the numbers of turns of the wire in their respectives windings.
+Like the voltage, the input current (Ip) is scaled from the output current (Is), by a factor equal to the radio of the numbers of turns of the wire in their respective winding.
 Ip / Is = Ns / Np.

-If we know the electric current in the secundary winding (Is), we can find the current on the primary winding (Ip) using the following formula: Ip = (Ns/Np) x Is.
+If we know the electric current in the secondary winding (Is), we can find the current on the primary winding (Ip) using the following formula: Ip = (Ns/Np) x Is.